 [Section 43 amended by No. 59 of 1995 s.
 64 and 85; No. 58 of 2010 s.
 145.]

-44. Remuneration of settlement agents
+44. Maximum remuneration, disputes over remuneration etc.

 (1) The Commissioner may, with the approval of the Minister, by notice published in the Government Gazette fix the maximum amount of remuneration that a licensee is to receive for a service rendered by the licensee in performing the functions referred to in sections 46 and 47.

 (2) The Commissioner may, with the approval of the Minister, by further notice published in the Government Gazette, amend or revoke a notice under subsection (1).